 You will pick two names for your subscription plan.

 Subscription Nickname: This should be meaningful to you, but will never be shown to your customers.
+You'll use this nickname to find the subscription plan you'd like like to edit in your Awtomic Admin only.
 It can be something about the products you’ll apply it to or the intervals you’ll enable, or anything else that helps you remember what it’s for.
-For example, if you’re selling coffee, maybe Whole Bean bags will have a different plan from your Pods product, so you could call the plan “Whole Bean Subscriptions”
+For example, if you’re selling coffee, maybe Whole Bean bags will have a different plan from your Pods product, so you could call the plan “Whole Bean Subscriptions” .

-Display Name: This is the text that will show up on your product page.
+Display Name: This is the text that will show up in the Awtomic Subscription widget on your Shopify product page.
 If you also offer one-time purchases, it will show up as an option below that.
-The most common copy to use here is “Subscribe & Save 10%.”
+The most common copy to use here is something like “Subscribe & Save 10%.”
 You can also use something like “Monthly Subscription” depending on how you want it to read.
 It can be helpful to include the discount if you offer one to incentivize customers.

 Before the frequency options will be the text you define as the "Frequency prefix" (our recommendation is “Deliver every”) so make sure the display name you write will read well.
 This will also be concatenated together with the frequency display name in your cart (In the example above, it would read: "Deliver every 2 weeks" in the cart).

 To add a new frequency, press “+ Add Frequency”.
 To delete one, press the trash can icon to the right of the frequency you wish to delete.
 You can also use the Grip icon on the left of the frequencies to drag them and change the order.
 The order will determine how they show in the drop down selector for customers.